Booth Alumni Nonprofit Consultants (BANC)

-- Individuals who have control over their schedules with the ability to meet with the clients in their Chicago offices during normal business hours.
+- Individuals who have control over their schedules. with the ability to meet with the clients in their Chicago offices during normal business hours.
 Teams can have between three to five meetings with their clients.
-If you travel regularly for business, you may want to a contact one of the BANC Directors at BANC@ChicagoBooth.edu to see if this program is right for you.

 - Professional and collaborative attitude with clients and other volunteer consultants.

-- Attendance at a mandatory training session in Chicago on September 18, 2019.
+- Attendance at a mandatory training session on April 14, 2020 in downtown Chicago.